Lately I’ve been thinking (Imagine that – me thinking! But anyway….)

 Then I got to thinking again…they must have loaded up on grillable meats for the Memorial Day Weekend.
 So, I figured, when shopping directly after a holiday with specific foods associated with them, check and see if there are any sales on overstock, especially with perishables.

 You can save a lot of money by straying off the shopping list you carefully made by looking beyond your target.
+A manager’s special can help you save money.
 And timing is everything!

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.